pombredanne/https-github.com-z88dk-z88dk.wiki-/Platform---Sorcerer.md

 The optional "--300bps" flag will make a 300 baud audio track compatible with the Kansas City Standard, (monitor command SE T=1).

+"-Cz--fast" slightly speeds up the wav stream varying the tones in a non-standard way.